-Sue Landers is a nonprofit leader and poet with a long record of engagement in American poetry and queer literary communities.
+Sue Landers (she/her) is a nonprofit leader and poet with a long record of engagement in American poetry and queer literary communities.
 Sue began her career at Lambda Rising bookstore in Washington, DC, which originated the Lambda Book Report and whose owners founded Lambda Literary.
-She has since worked primarily in the nonprofit sector, most recently at the College Board where for 16 years she led a variety of educational programs and editorial teams.
+She has since worked primarily in the nonprofit sector, including at the College Board where she led a variety of educational programs and editorial teams.
 She is the author of three books of poetry, most recently Franklinstein, which explores the public and private histories of the neighborhood in Philadelphia where she was raised, Germantown.
 Her poems have appeared in the Academy of American Poets Poem-a-Day series as well as in journals that include The Offing, The Brooklyn Rail, and About Place.
 She has been a resident artist at PLAYA Summer Lake and Saltonstall Colony for the Arts.
 She earned her BA at the University of Michigan, where she was the recipient of a Hopwood Award, and has an MFA from George Mason University.

-Monica Carter is a writer, poet and reviewer.
+Monica Carter (she/her) is a writer, poet and reviewer.
 She was a PEN Center USA Emerging Voices Fellow, a Lambda Literary Foundation LGBT Emerging Voices Fellow and a fiction graduate of the prestigious PEN Center’s MARK program.
 Her fiction has appeared in literary journals including The Rattling Wall, Black Clock, Cactus Heart, Bloom and the anthology Strange Cargo.
 Her nonfiction has appeared in publications including Black Clock, World Literature Today and Foreword Reviews.
 She served as a judge for the Best Translated Book Award in poetry and fiction from 2008-2015.
 Monica currently manages Lambda Literary’s LGBTQ Writers in Schools.
 She is currently finishing her first novel.

-Molly Thornton is a Los Angeles based writer and writing coach who works with writers at every stage of their creative process to build sustainable writing habits, work through creative blocks, and bring their stories to the page.
+Molly Thornton (she/her) is a Los Angeles based writer and writing coach who works with writers at every stage of their creative process to build sustainable writing habits, work through creative blocks, and bring their stories to the page.
 She was a 2016 Lambda Literary Emerging Writers Fellow, and her poetry, essays, and fiction appear in publications including The Lavender Review, baldhip magazine, The Seattle Globalist, and They Said anthology from Black Lawrence Press.
 She is currently seeking a home for her completed manuscript Proof of You, a prose poetry memoir in vignettes.